-Few industries are as reliant on having updated equipment as the medical field.
-State-of-the-art equipment provides patient comfort and accurate readings and draws new clients while keeping those you have satisfied.
+Few industries are as reliant on updated equipment as the medical field.
+State-of-the-art equipment provides patient comfort and accurate diagnostic readings.
+It also attracts new clients while keeping established patients satisfied.

 That said, many small business owners in the medical field may not have the working capital to buy new tools and machines.
 A medical equipment loan offers a solution to this problem.